manishpanjwani21/Udacity-Autogluon-Project/nd009t-c1-intro-to-ml-project-starter-master/report-template.md

 ### How much better did your model preform after adding additional features and why do you think that is?

-Adding features reduced the over all score.
+Adding features reduced the over all score but didn't reduced to less than 0.5

 ## Hyper parameter tuning

 ### How much better did your model preform after trying different hyper parameters?

-The model performed worse than the improvement with just the features.
-I followed the suggested hyperparameter improvement for tabular data provided by autogluon but did not manage to figure out how to additionally tune the parameters in order to improve the result.
-More background information is needed to fine-tune the model.
+The model performed much better than with just the features.
+I followed the suggested hyperparameter improvement for tabular data provided by autogluon.
+More background information is needed to fine-tune the model and reduce the score even lesser

 ### If you were given more time with this dataset, where do you think you would spend more time?